 Ryerson Woods, Riverwoods Rd. south of Half Day Rd., Riverwoods

 Learn how trees work and about the sweet science of maple syrup during this family program at Ryerson Woods.
 Everyone gets a taste of local syrup.
-Ages 4 and up with adult supervision.
-Register online for your time slot.. $7 resident, $9 nonresident.
-Learn more...
+Register soon, this popular program fills fast!
+Register online for your time slot. $7 resident, $9 nonresident.

 Festival of the Sugar Maples